yomex96/steghub/MEAN_STACK/README.md

-## WEB STACK IMPLEMENTATION (MEAN STACK) IN AWS
+## Web Stack Implementation (MEAN Stack) on AWS

-### INTRODUCTION:
+### Introduction

-### What is the MEAN stack?
+### What is the MEAN Stack?

-The MEAN stack is a JavaScript-based framework for developing scalable web applications.
-The term MEAN is an acronym for MongoDB, Express, Angular, and Node — the four key technologies that make up the layers of the technology stack.
+The MEAN stack is a JavaScript-based framework designed for building scalable web applications.
+"MEAN" stands for MongoDB, Express, Angular, and Node, representing the core technologies used in the stack:

-- MongoDB: A NoSQL, object-oriented database designed for use with cloud applications.
+- **MongoDB**: A NoSQL, object-oriented database optimized for cloud applications.

-- Express(.js): A web application framework for Node(.js) that supports interactions between the front end (e.g., the client side) and the database.
+- **Express.js**: A lightweight web framework for Node.js that facilitates communication between the front end (client) and the backend database.

-- Angular(.js): Often referred to as the “front end"; a client-side JavaScript framework used to create dynamic web applications to work with interactive user interfaces.
+- **Angular**: A powerful client-side JavaScript framework used to develop dynamic web applications with interactive user interfaces.

-- Node(.js): The premier JavaScript web server used to build scalable network applications.
+- **Node.js**: A leading JavaScript runtime environment for building scalable network applications and servers.

-### Advantages of the MEAN stack
+### Benefits of the MEAN Stack

-MEAN applications can be used in many ways with a cross-platform write-once approach.
-While MEAN is particularly suited to real-time applications, particularly those running natively in the cloud and single-page (dynamic) web applications built in Angular.js, it can be used for other use cases, such as:
+The MEAN stack offers a cross-platform, write-once approach, making it versatile for various applications.
+It is especially well-suited for real-time applications, cloud-native systems, and single-page applications (SPAs) built with Angular.
+Some common use cases include:

-- Workflow management tools.
+- Workflow management systems.

-- News aggregation sites.
+- News aggregation platforms.

-- Todo and calendar applications.
+- To-do list and calendar apps.

-- Interactive forums.
+- Interactive discussion forums.

-  ### Setting up the project
+### Setting Up the Project

-For this project, we are going to implement a simple Book Register web form using MEAN stack.
+For this project, we'll implement a simple Book Registration web form using the MEAN stack on AWS.